The Staves: Career

 The Staves joined the live line-up of Bon Iver for the latter's Asia tour in late February and early March 2016.

 On 24 November 2017, The Staves released The Way is Read − an album created in conjunction with the New York-based chamber music ensemble yMusic.
 This album is available on vinyl, via the streaming service TIDAL in both normal and high quality MQA (Master Quality Authenticated) formats, and as an MP3 download.
 There is no CD version available.

 In October and November 2018, they supported First Aid Kit on their Rebel Heart tour.

 In January 2020, the Staves announced that Emily Staveley-Taylor would not take part in touring, following the birth of her daughter.

 In March 2020, the Staves announced they would be performing at the Glastonbury Festival in 2020.
 But due to concerns over the 2019–20 coronavirus pandemic, the festival had to be cancelled.

 On 5 February 2021, their third studio album Good Woman was released via Atlantic Records UK and Nonesuch Records.
 The album was produced by John Congleton and charted at number 13 in the UK Albums Chart.

 In November 2023, the Staves announced their fifth LP, All Now, and released the title track, having previously shared another song from the record, "You Held It All".
 The album will be their first as a two-piece, after the departure of Emily Staveley-Taylor.

+On July 18 2026 they performed at the BBC Proms 'Prog Rock' night singing songs by Genesis, Yes and Supertramp.